iScsc/iscsc.fr/README.md

 │       ├── index.js            *main js application of the website*
 │       └── index.css           *css styling file of the website*
 │
-└── README.md           *this file*
+├── bump.sh             *script used to bump version of frontend, backend and whole website* ├── package.json        *contains the current version and informations about the website* └── README.md           *this file*
 ```